sanjayamirthraj/FullCircle/README.md

 2. **Send Funds to Non-Wallet Holders**
    If the recipient doesn’t have a crypto wallet, users can send funds via their email.
 FullCircle will generate a wallet address and private key for the recipient, securely transmitting the information over Mailgun’s SMTP server.

+## Integration with Rootstock

+FullCircle integrates with **Rootstock**, a smart contract platform that is merge-compatible with Bitcoin.
+Users send and receive payments on the Rootstock chain (and testnet).
+FullCircle utilizes Rootstock's security of the Bitcoin chain while also enabling smart contracts, including ones we have developed.

+Check out our deployed smart contract here: [Smart Contract on Rootstock Explorer](https://explorer.testnet.rootstock.io/address/0xa81e1516c8253cc33f95737f8e8ca499e62779dd)

+## Meet the Team
+Sanjay Amirthraj is a student at UC Berkeley and a member of Blockchain at Berkeley.
+He has a particular interest in DeFi and applications of decentralized technology in various industries, including Biotech.

+Varun Vaidys is also a student at UC Berkeley and a member of Blockchain at Berkeley.
+Varun is interested in the Distributed Systems and Zero-Knowledge Proof mechanisms.

+## Integration with Rootstock

+FullCircle integrates with **Rootstock**, a smart contract platform that is merge-compatible with Bitcoin.
+This integration allows users to leverage the security and stability of the Bitcoin network while utilizing smart contracts for enhanced functionality.
+By connecting to Rootstock, FullCircle enables seamless on-chain transactions and the ability to interact with decentralized applications (dApps) built on the Rootstock platform.

 ## Getting Started

 To run the project locally, ensure your environment is properly configured.